HomeTips & IdeasHome Update IdeasHow to Update Your Home On a Budget – 6 Best Update Ideas

 The ONLY things that changed in this huge kitchen were the light fixtures and painted cabinets, yet it looks like a whole new space!

-APPROXIMATE COST: If you do some smart shopping you should be able to do each door for under $50 (hinges and handle).
+If you do some smart shopping you should be able to do each door for under $50 (hinges and handle), maybe even less.
+If you go for a super tactile experience, you could get up to around $80, but I wouldn’t bother with anything beyond that.

 I’m going to give you a few examples below.
-And if you like the STYLE, but not the finish, still check it out as most handles have different finish selections.
+If you like the STYLE, but not the finish, still check it out as most handles have different finish selections.

 HOWEVER, watch out for this particular one…